sergeyen7/sergeyen7.github.io/index.md

 If there is no take profit, it is impossible to know in advance how the trade end and what profit there will be.

-Maybe it close with a small profit of +50%, maybe it be a complete loss of -100%, maybe it be a small loss of -50%, maybe it be a wild profitable trend +15000%.
+Maybe it is:
+- small profit of +50%;
+- complete loss of -100%;
+- small loss of -50%;
+- wild trend +15000%.

 It's impossible to predict the future.
 But we can look back, at history.
 If we analyze historical profitability, then:
 - A significant number of trades close in the range from -50% to +50 percent.
 - Fewer trades have losses in the range from -50% to -100%.
+Mandatory stop loss - our boundary for losses.
-- Exactly the same with profit: some trades close at +100%, a smaller number close at +200%, an even smaller number at +300 percent, and so on.
+- There is no boundary for profit: some trades close at +100%, a smaller number close at +200%, an even smaller number at +300 percent, and so on.

 Graphically it looks something like this: